radiantlogic-v8/documentation-new/documentation/azure-cloud-installation-guide/radiantone-configuration.md

 Through the jumpbox, you can connect to and manage any RadiantOne node.

+>[!note]
->**Note – the RadiantOne service and the Jetty web server hosting the Main Control Panel are configured to automatically startup as services.**
+>The RadiantOne service and the Jetty web server hosting the Main Control Panel are configured to automatically startup as services.

 1. Use the [SSH key](installation.md) you provided during the configuration to establish a tunnel connection to the RadiantOne node that you want to manage through the jumpbox server.